nexentaedge/nexentaedge.github.io/src/pending/OverlayMulticasting.md

 This is actually a very workable solution, if you are designing a backend storage network to support NexentaEdge.
 But when the network already exists, particularly when there is already a network administrator in place, we didn't get enthusiastic buy-in to the idea of allocating thousands of multicast addresses for our use.
 We don't actually require the administrator to provision those addresses, because the backend storage network is isolated from the rest of the network it can use any addressing scheme it wants to without impacting anyone.

 But that is not how network administrators were used to viewing problems.
-And if they seem arbitrary, now think about a network administrator that you can't even talk to - which is what you effectively have with any cloud network (Google Cloud, Azure, AWS, etc.)
+And if they seem arbitrary, now think about a network administrator that you can't even talk to - which is what you effectively have with any cloud network (Google Cloud, Azure, AWS, etc.).

-For those deployments we end up losing the efficiency of multicast replication.
+For those deployments NexentaEddge ends up losing the efficiency of multicast replication.

 This proposal for overlay multicasting solves two problems at once:
 * It allows implementation of transactional bitmap driven multicasting, allowing low latency push-based multicasting.
 We would no long rely  on IGMP/MLD and their high-latency Join/Leave transactions.
 * It allows tunneling over the underlay network that can take advantage of whatever support the underlay network provides, but can survive on as little as unicast IPV4 support with no IPV6 or multicast support.

+While the focus of this blog will be on how these features enable multicasting for NexentaEdge the solution would be of value for any application that communicates with large datagrams which frequently must be delivered to multiple targets.
+Transfers must be discrete, RAM to RAM.
+The sender must be able to retransmit the entire datagram should anything go wrong during the transmission.
+These characteristics should apply to any storage cluster and to many computer clusters.

 Further this overlay multicast can be built into the same Packet Multicasting UDP (PMU) user mode library already designed to streamline transmission through the Linux kernel.
 PMU is a partial offload strategy, it is not as efficient as DPDK, but is far less model-dependent.
+When a user-mode library cannot be deployed an application layer gateway can be deployed as a container that includes the PMU library.

 Unlike the PMU or BIER solutions, overlay multicasting enables pushing group membership without requiring any logic to run on any physical switch.
 However, by pulling some logic from the IETF's TRILL[^3] project we will be able to multicast UDP datagrams to multiple L2 subnets without ever sending any datagram over the same switch-to-switch link more than once.